-It’s a pretty big tip off if you’ve got one of these longer phrases in your article over and over again that you’re intentionally stuffing it in there.
+It’s a pretty big tip-off if you’ve got one of these longer phrases in your article over and over again that you’re intentionally stuffing in there.

 So if you’re targeting a longer phrase, just write naturally, which will mean you’ll probably end up with an ultra-low keyword density.
 If you’re targeting a shorter phrase, like one with 2 words, then again, write naturally.
 It’s fine to put it in your copy a few times.
 Any good writer would do just that.